 - Planned admission using any of the following:

 - Chemotherapy

 - Rehabilitation

 - Organ Transplant

-- o Planned procedure without a principal acute diagnosis
+- Planned procedure without a principal acute diagnosis

-No reporting by hospital to PHC is required.
-Note for capitated hospitals: the readmission rate used for this measure is based on all PHC adult members (ages 18-64) admitted to the hospital, whether they are capitated or not.
+No reporting by hospital to Partnership is required.
+Note for capitated hospitals: the readmission rate used for this measure is based on all Partnership adult members (ages 18-64) admitted to the hospital, whether they are capitated or not.